Milwaukee Bridge (aka Veterans Bridge) Rehabilitation

 May 2019 Update:

 All of the necessary property rights have been acquired for this project.
 The City has submitted for the required shoreline permit, which remains in process.
-Bid documents are nearing completion and the project may go out to bid as early as July.
+Bid documents are being prepared.

 If bid results are within budget, the project will be awarded and begin construction.
 The anticipated time for construction is 365 working days (approximately 18 months).

 The bridge will be closed during construction.
 All cross-river traffic including from Benston Road will be detoured to Meridian.

 The City will seek a boundary line adjustment so that the entire project on the north side of the bridge will be within Puyallup's city limits.

 The City is also reviewing the total costs for the project to determine if it will request an increase to the original grant amount.